 Grooming a Corgi Husky Mix

-This means be ready to give them a thorough brushing at least once a week during warmer months, and daily during colder winter months.
+This means be ready to give them a thorough brushing at least once a week.
+However, you’ll need to brush them almost daily during shedding season (fall and spring).

 Your Corgi Husky may experience heavier shedding during the spring season, as the winter cold fades.
 These dogs will often shed their thick winter coats around this time.